We’re playing our part in building a workplace that makes the world a better place.

 Gender pay gap

 We’re determined to reduce our gender pay gaps.
 We know it won’t happen overnight, but we're working diligently to make changes that have a lasting impact on the business.
-Our Gender Pay Gap report shows the gaps across our business, outlines why we have these gaps and sets out what we are doing to address them.
+Our gender pay gap report shows the gaps across our business, outlines why we have these gaps and sets out what we are doing to address them.
 By understanding the gaps, we can better focus our attention on the initiatives that will make a real difference.

 Read the reports here.